 115.215 (f): 5.1.2-A, page 17 states that security staff shall be trained to conduct cross gender pat down searches and searches transgender and intersex individuals in a GEO facility or program in a professional and respectful manner.
 The PAQ indicated that 100% of staff had received training on conducting cross gender pat down searches and searches of transgender and intersex residents.
-A review of the PRC's Guidance in Cross Gender and Transgender Pat Searches curriculum confirms that staff are trained on how to conduct searches through the trauma informed searches.
+A review of the PRC's guidance in cross gender and transgender pat searches curriculum confirms that staff are trained on how to conduct searches through the trauma informed searches.
 The training covers professionalism, definitions, prohibited actions, body position, non-verbal cues and other consideration.
 This training is included during the annual staff PREA training.
-A review of fifteen staff training records indicated that all fifteen had received the search training the same time they received the annual PREA training.
-Eleven of the thirteen staff interviewed stated that they had received training on how to conduct cross gender pat searches and searches of transgender residents.
+A review of twelve staff training records indicated that all twelve had received the search training the same time they received the annual PREA training.
+All ten of the staff interviewed stated that they had received training on how to conduct cross gender pat searches.

-Based on a review of the PAQ, 5.1.2-A, PM 2019-4, the memo related to searches, The PRC training curriculum, staff training records, observations made during the tour to include shower curtains, toilet doors, half walls and cell doors, the opposite gender announcement as well as information from interviews with random staff and random residents indicates this standard appears to be compliant.
+Based on a review of the PAQ, 5.1.2-A, PM 2021-4, the memo related to searches, The PRC training curriculum, staff training records, observations made during the tour to include solid doors, fully enclosed toilets and shower curtains, the opposite gender announcement as well as information from interviews with random staff and random residents indicates this standard appears to be compliant.